 is recognized on the approval date or on the filing date if approval is not necessary.
 Therefore, the effects of a tax holiday should be recognized in the deferred tax computation upon receipt of the last necessary approval for the tax holiday.

-Limited circumstances exist that can support the accounting for a tax holiday renewal at the continuing preferential rate when the extension requests are perfunctory in nature and the criteria to maintain the tax holiday is specific, objectively determinable, and within the reporting entity’s control.
+Sometimes holidays may be extended or renewed.
+Renewals should generally be accounted for when approval is received.
+However, there may be limited circumstances when a reporting entity may continue to consider the preferential holiday rate.
+For example, when the extension requests are perfunctory in nature and the criteria to maintain the tax holiday is specific, objectively determinable, and within the reporting entity’s control, it may be appropriate to consider the renewal when recognizing and measuring deferred taxes.
 This determination requires consideration of the reporting entity’s specific facts and circumstances and the relevant tax laws.

 EXAMPLE TX 4-3